FreddyCro/image-rename-and-compression/README.md

 npm install
 ```

-2. Put all images in `input` dictionary.
+2. Put all images in `input` folder.
 3. Execute command:

 + rename and compress image